Edith M. Flanigen: Chemistry

 In 1956 Flanigen began working on molecular sieves.
 Molecular sieves are crystal compounds with molecular sized pores that can filter or separate very complex substances.
 Edith Flanigen is best known as the inventor of zeolite Y, a specific molecular sieve.
 Zeolite Y was a certain type of molecular sieve that could refine petroleum.
 Zeolite Y surpassed Zeolite X before it.
 When refining "crude oil", or petroleum, it must be separated into all of its different parts, or fractions.
 Gasoline is one of the many fractions that come from refining petroleum.
 Flanigen's zeolites are used as catalysts, or a substance that enhances chemical reactions.
 Zeolite Y is a catalyst that enhances the amount of gasoline fractioned from petroleum, making refining petroleum safer and more productive.

 In addition to her work on molecular sieves, Flanigen also co-invented a synthetic emerald, which Union Carbide produced and sold for many years.
 The emeralds were used mainly in masers (predecessors to lasers) and were even used in jewelry for a time, in a line marketed as the "Quintessa Collection."

+Publications (selected)

 Honors and awards

 Flanigen has been the recipient of many awards and honors.
 She was, for example, the first female recipient of the Perkin Medal in 1992.
 She was also inducted into the National Inventors Hall of Fame in 2004.

 In 2014, the Edith Flanigen Award was created by the Collaborative Research Centre at Humboldt University of Berlin.
 The award is to be given annually to an outstanding female scientist at the early stage of her career.
 The first award was given to Natacha Krins for her work at the University of Paris.

 In 2012, Flanigen was named recipient of the National Medal of Technology and Innovation.
 On November 20, 2014, President Barack Obama presented Flanigen with the National Medal of Technology and Innovation for her contributions to science.